-Risk and Description Risk mitigants / management strategy h Equity investments Market Risk The scheme is vulnerable to movements in the prices of securities invested by the scheme, which could have a material bearing on the overall returns from the scheme.
+Risk and Description Risk mitigants / management strategy Risks associated wit h Equity investments Market Risk The scheme is vulnerable to movements in the prices of securities invested by the scheme, which could have a material bearing on the overall returns from the scheme.
 Market risk is a risk which is inherent to an equity scheme.
 The Scheme may use derivatives to limit this risk.
 Liquidity risk The liquidity of the Scheme's investments is inherently restricted by trading volumes in the securities in which it invests.
 As such the liquidity of stocks that the fund invests into could be relatively low.
 The fund will try to maintain a proper asset-liability match to ensure redemption / Maturity payments are made on time and not affected by illiquidity of the underlying stocks.
-The Scheme will try and mitigate this risk by investing in large number of companies so as to maintain optimum diversification and keep stock-specific concentration risk relatively low.
+Concentration Risk Concentration risk represents the probability of loss arising from heavily lopsided exposure to a particular group of sectors or securities.
+The Scheme will try and mitigate this risk by investing in sufficiently large number of companies so as to maintain optimum diversification and keep stock-specific/ sector specific concentration risk relatively low.
 Derivatives Risk As and when the Scheme trades in the derivatives market there are risk factors and issues concerning the use of derivatives since derivative products are specialized instruments that require investment techniques and risk analyses different from those associated with stocks and bonds.
 Derivatives will be used for the purpose of hedging/ portfolio balancing purposes or to improve performance and manage risk efficiently.
 Derivatives will be used in the form of Index Options, Index Futures, Stock Options and Stock Futures and other instruments as may be permitted by SEBI.
 All derivatives trade will be done only on the exchange with guaranteed settlement.
+No

-No OTC contracts will be entered into.
+OTC contracts will be entered into.